On this page:

 How do I get more information about Greek Life?

 There are many sources of information available -- especially if you have access to the world wide web.
 You can go to the Greek Life webpage for various resources and information.
-Also, you can contact the Office of Student Activities at (937) 775-5570 and someone can assist you with the questions you may have about Greek Life.
+Also, you can contact Student Involvement and Leadership at (937) 775-5570 and someone can assist you with the questions you may have about Fraternity & Sorority Life.

 What is Rush/Recruitment/Intake?